 If you feel as though your reactions are out of anger and you do not feel within the control of yourself, it may be time to seek professional help.
 This is important to recognize so that in the heat of a difficult moment, you do not irrationally choose a reaction towards your child that involves them getting hurt, either emotionally or physically.

-When you feel as though you are getting stressed out, before reacting, reach out to a friend or family member to assist you.
 Simply taking a break from each other may allow both you and your child to calm down and then process what happened together.

 If you feel that there is more stress than joy in your home, it may be time to consider utilizing a counseling service that you can trust.
 At BetterHelp, licensed counselors are available for counseling in a private and secure setting.
 These sessions occur online and are flexible to your schedule.
 You can connect to a licensed counselor when your children are in bed if that is what best suits your needs.